vkhatri/chef-filebeat/README.md

 - *paths* (optional, String)	- filebeat prospector configuration attribute
 - *recursive_glob_enabled* (optional, TrueClass/FalseClass) - filebeat prospector configuration attribute
 - *encoding* (optional, String)	- filebeat prospector configuration attribute
-- *exclude_lines* (optional, Array) - A list of regular expressions to match the lines that you want Filebeat to exclude.
+- *exclude_lines* (optional, Array) - A list of regular expressions to match the lines that you want filebeat to exclude.
 Filebeat drops any lines that match a regular expression in the list.
 By default, no lines are dropped.
-- *include_lines* (optional, Array) - A list of regular expressions to match the lines that you want Filebeat to include.
+- *include_lines* (optional, Array) - A list of regular expressions to match the lines that you want filebeat to include.
 Filebeat exports only the lines that match a regular expression in the list.
 By default, all lines are exported.
-- *exclude_files* (optional, Array) - A list of regular expressions to match the files that you want Filebeat prospector instance to exclude.
+- *exclude_files* (optional, Array) - A list of regular expressions to match the files that you want filebeat prospector instance to exclude.
 - *tags* (optional, Array)   - filebeat prospector configuration attribute
 - *fields* (optional, Hash)	- filebeat prospector configuration attribute
 - *fields_under_root* (optional, TrueClass/FalseClass)	- filebeat prospector configuration attribute